 Kansas Nurse Aide Registry

-Kansas Department of Health and Environment - Health Occupations Credentialing
+Kansas Department for Aging and Disability Services, Health Occupations Credentialing

 Are you looking for a free nurse aide class in Kansas?
 The state of Kansas encourages you to become a CNA by requesting your employer to cover all the costs associated with the training and testing of a nurse aide program.
 Here is what you need to know: if you are a nurse aide student employed by, or receiving an employment offer from, a skilled nursing facility at the time when you begin training or testing as a nurse aide, then the employer is not allowed to charge you for the CNA program.
 If you are enrolled in a nursing assistant training program offered by a nurse aide training school or college but you become hired or obtain an employment offer before you complete the CNA program, the employer is required to pay the cost of your training.
 Therefore the key is to find employment as a nurse aide prior to successfully completing a nurse aide class.
 What costs will your employer cover?
 You will be reimbursed for the cost of the nurse aide class, any fees, books, and other training materials, the nurse aide registration fee required for listing your name on the Kansas Nurse Aide Registry, and the cost of your state nurse aide competency test.